Dequefront And Dequeback In C++ - C++ Programming Tutorial

 Dequefront And Dequeback In C++

-In this article, we will discuss the deque::front and dequeuer::back in C++ with its example.
+In this guide, we will explore the deque::front and deque::back functions in C++ along with an illustrative example.

 What is deque::front?

-The front refers to the initial element of the deque structure container.
-This function is useful for getting the initial element of a deque.
-It is a standard template library (STL) function used by C++.
-This function is part of the <deque> headers file.
+The front function pertains to the first element of the deque data structure container.
+This method is beneficial for accessing the initial element within a deque.
+It is a component of the standard template library (STL) in C++.
+This functionality is included in the deque headers file of the STL.

 Syntax: